 1. Money Tree

-Plus, they’re known for inviting in luck and prosperity, and won’t bother any curious critters.
+Plus, they're known for inviting in luck and prosperity and won't bother any curious critters.

 3. Spider Plant

 Sturdy, safe, and sprouting off dozens of shoots that are easy to clip and cultivate, the spider plant is an excellent way to bring some healing yet decorative flair to any room.
+This pet-friendly plant does well indirect light.

 4. Boston Fern

 Boston ferns are said to work as a living air humidifier, perfect for anyone stuck indoors in areas where harsh winters force us to blast dry heat from air vents.
+High humidity can help sinuses and allergies, making your fall and spring more pleasant as well.

 6. Wax Plant